pnpm/pnpm.io/docs/faq.md

 If the store path is not set, then multiple stores are created (one per drive or filesystem).

-If installation is run on disk `A`, the store will be created on `A` at `.pnpm-store`.
+If installation is run on disk `A`, the store will be created on `A` `.pnpm-store` under the filesystem root.
 If later the installation is run on disk `B`, an independent store will be created on `B` at `.pnpm-store`.
 The projects would still maintain the benefits of pnpm, but each drive may have redundant packages.

 ## What does `pnpm store prune` do?
 Is it harmful?